 Make sure to check-out new Neocate Footsteps app launched April 2016.
 This app is for anyone with food allergies or those who care for children with food allergies.
 Neocate® Footsteps is the only app that specifically helps track usage of amino acid-based formulas and other food intake, allergic symptoms, moods, sleep times, diapers and more.
 It also provides helpful resources authored and edited by medical professionals on a weekly basis to help you stay in-the-know.

-· The My EpiPlan app includes everything from management to tips.
-It also has information on step-by-step use of an EpiPen.
-The app helps you keep track of which allergens you and your family need to avoid, and where your EpiPen (epinephrine) Auto‑Injectors are located and when they expire.
+The My EpiPlan app includes everything from management to tips.
+It also has information on step-by-step use of a specific brand of epinephrine auto-injector.
+The app helps you keep track of which allergens you and your family need to avoid, and where your auto‑injectors are located and when they expire.
 The app is available in the iPhone and Android store for free.

 We would like to hear from you about the apps you use to manage your family’s food allergies.
 Do you have an app you love more than these?
 Please share it in the comments.